Optimized Custom Dataset for Efficient Detection of Underwater Trash: Dataset

 \subsection{\textbf{Existing datasets}}

-Although several publicly available datasets, including JAMSTEC, J-ED, TrashCAN 1.0, and Trash-ICRA19, exist for automatic waste detection, they are highly domain-specific and adapted to the environment in which they were collected \cite{MAJCHROWSKA2022274}.
-This limits the comparability of current studies and reduces the robustness of deep learning models trained on these datasets, as this induces bias into the object detection network which then becomes highly specific to the environment's details and noise.
-To address this issue, we have developed a custom-dataset consisting of three classes, namely Trash, Rover, and Bio, which are most useful for classifying submerged debris.
+Although several publicly available datasets, including JAMSTEC, J-ED, TrashCAN 1.0, and Trash-ICRA19, exist for automatic waste detection, they are highly domain-specific and restricted to very limited environmental variations \cite{MAJCHROWSKA2022274}.
+Table~\ref{tab:detection_existing_datsets} and \ref{tab:classification_existing_datsets} shows the statistics of existing detection and classification datasets, respectively.
+This limits the generalisation ability for using the vision based debris detectors across wide variety of water bodies.
+Also, lack of diversity in the existing datasets can induce bias into the object detection networks.
+The main aim of the proposed dataset is to increase the diversity of images in identifying three classes, namely Trash, Rover, and Bio, which are most useful for classifying submerged debris.

 The Bio class provides an aspect of marine life in the environment and how much trash has affected it relative to nearby environments which can be used to further prioritise the trash cleaning.
 The Rover class helps differentiate the rover from being misclassified as trash in some input imagery.
 Finally, the Trash class helps to detect and quantify the amount of trash present in the input image/video.
 The dataset was curated by collecting inputs from various open-source datasets and videos across different oceans and water bodies with varying conditions and environments.
 We manually annotated marine debris in frames of images, focusing on selecting images with tricky object detection conditions like occlusion, noise, and illumination.
 We used an annotation tool \cite{7139973} to create the final dataset, which comprises of 9625 images.